n1c0t1n3/cc-py-chromedriver-win/README.md

 <-- How to use -->

-First check if you have Chrome browser installed.
-If not, install it.
+First check if you have Chrome browser and python installed.
+If not, install them.
 Then check if you have Chromedriver already downloaded.
 If not, download chromedriver (watch your Chrome-browser version) and put the driver inside the ‘driver’ folder.
 If there is no ‘driver’ folder you can create one manually.

-To start the program simply run python cc-py-chromedriver.pyc
+To start the program simply run python cc-py-chromedriver.pyc from CMD (Terminal) or double click on cc-py-chromedriver.pyc

 <-- Dependences -->